Gateacre History, Family Crest & Coats of Arms

 Another 46 words (3 lines of text) are included under the topic Early Gateacre Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gateacre family

-, the possibilities of the New World attracted many English people.
+Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
+Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become powerful new nations.
 Among early immigrants of the Gateacre surname to cross the Atlantic and come to North America were: John Gatacre who arrived in Philadelphia, Pennsylvania in 1832.